 How to look like a Steampunk Man

-This guide is to help you look like a Steampunk man.
+This guide is to help you look like a Steampunk man and help you understand what is steampunk fashion.
 This look is based on Victorian-era clothing with dark colors of brown, black and leather.
 Vests are made from fabrics with paisley patterns with rich gold and brass threading or leather with lots of buttons.
 Long overcoats and top hats with flashy accessories like a pocket watch, gears, chains and a nice walking cane complete the look.
 Build or buy a mechanical arm and really turn heads.
 Hope fully after reading this post you will have a number of mens steampunk costume ideas.

 The best part about this style is much of Steampunk clothing can be purchased at thrift stores.
 A few key items that my difficult to find would be aviator glasses and top hats.